Awakening to the Divine Feminine

-The word ‘Feminine’ stands for the Soul: the unseen cosmic web of life that connects each one of us to all others as well as to the life of the planet and the greater life of the cosmos.
+The word ‘Feminine’ stands for the Soul which is a word which describes this unseen cosmic Web of Life that connects each one of us to all others as well as to the life of the planet and the greater life of the Cosmos.
 It stands for the recognition that we live within a Sacred Order and that we have a responsibility to protect the life of the planet and all the variety of species it embraces instead of exploiting them for the benefit of our species alone.
 In sum, the word ‘Feminine’ stands for a totally different perspective on life, a totally different worldview or paradigm of reality and for the feeling values which might reflect and support that worldview.
-It stands for a new planetary consciousness and the arduous creation of a new kind of civilization.
+It stands for a new planetary consciousness and the arduous creation of a new kind of civilization grounded in different values.

-The recovery of the Feminine invites a reorientation of consciousness; a receptivity not only to the events occurring in the external world but a receptivity to the long-ignored voice of the Soul.
-The activation of the Feminine is helping us to relate to the deep cosmic source of our psychic life and draw up the living waters from those depths.
+The recovery of the Divine Feminine invites a reorientation of consciousness; a receptivity not only to the events occurring in the external world but a receptivity to the long-ignored voice of the Soul.
+The activation of this neglected archetype is helping us to relate to the deep cosmic source of our psychic life and draw up the living waters from those depths.
 This enormous shift challenges every aspect of our beliefs.
 It immeasurably deepens and broadens our perspective on our presence on this planet.
 It gives deeper meaning to our lives.
 It is changing everything.

 The Awakening of a Sense of Relationship with Earth